containerd/containerd/CONTRIBUTING.md

 $ make install-deps
 ```

+## Pull request expectations

+- Before starting work on an issue, check whether an open pull request already
+  addresses it: look at the issue's linked pull requests and search open pull
+  requests for the issue number.
+- Document features and enhancements, both at the code level and in the
+  user-facing docs under `docs/`.
+- Test at the levels that fit the change: unit, integration, or end-to-end.
+  For failure injection in integration tests, use the failpoint pattern
+  (`internal/failpoint`, `integration/failpoint`).
+- Run `make check` and the tests that cover your change locally before opening
+  or updating a pull request.
+- Monitor your pull request's CI runs and make sure your changes are not
+  responsible for failures.

 ## Automated and AI-generated contributions

 Pull requests must be opened by a human.
 Any use of automation to create